ionq/blqs/blqs/README.md

 ```
 pip install blqs
 ```
-See [requirements.txt](requirements.txt) for the dependencies that blqs will pull in.
+See the dependencies in [pyproject.toml](pyproject.toml) for what blqs will pull in.

 # Documentation